qLab/qLib/README.md

 HOUDINI_TOOLBAR_PATH = $QLIB/toolbar;@/toolbar
 HOUDINI_SCRIPT_PATH = $QLIB/scripts;@/scripts
 ```
-Set environemt variables on osx depending on the shell you are using.
+Set environment variables on osx depending on the shell you are using.
 For bash/ksh use:	export variable=value:

 ```
 # (osx bash/ksh)